Probabilistic Domain Adaptation for Biomedical Image Segmentation: Definition of Terms

 \section{Definition of Terms}

 We address the problem of unsupervised domain adaptation (UDA).
 This problem is closely related to supervised domain adaptation (SDA) and semi-supervised learning (SSL).
 In SSL problems both labeled and unlabeled training data is given, with the goal to learn a "better" model using all available data compared to using fully supervised learning on just the labeled data.
 Both labeled and unlabeled data are from the same domain (same data distribution).
 In the case of UDA a source domain with labels and a target domain without labels is given.
 Source and target domain have different data distributions, corresponding e.g. to different imaging devices or different experimental conditions in biomedical applications.
 The goal of UDA is to train a model that solves the same task (e.g. cell segmentation) on the target domain as on the source domain.
 The case of SDA is very similar, but the target domain is partially labeled (i.e. annotations are provided for a subset of the target samples).
 This discussion shows that all three settings are similar, with the distinction being the data distributions for labeled and unlabeled data: In SSL both labeled and unlabeled data come from the same data distribution and in UDA they come from two different data distributions (source and target data distribution).
 In SDA the labeled data comes from both source and target distribution (usually with the fraction of target data being significantly smaller) and the unlabeled data comes only from the target distribution.
-Consequently self-training methods can be generalized to all three learning problems, as has recently been demonstrated by \textit{AdaMatch} \cite{berthelot_adamatch_2022}.
-Using the same recipe, our method is applicable to SSL and SDA as well; in fact we apply it in a SSL fashion in our proof-of-concept for instance segmentation (see App.~\ref{app_instance_seg}).
+Consequently self-training methods can be generalized to all three learning problems, as has recently been demonstrated by \textit{AdaMatch} \cite{adamatch}.

 We make use of self-training with pseudo-labels to address UDA.
 These terms are sometimes used with slightly different meanings in the literature.
 Here, we use self-training to describe methods that use a version of the model being trained to generate predictions on unlabeled data, which are then used as targets in an unsupervised loss function to again train the model.
 This can be understood as a student-teacher set-up, with the teacher being a version of the student (e.g. through EMA of weights or weight sharing).
 We use the term pseudo-labeling to describe the process of transforming the teacher predictions into targets for the unsupervised loss function, e.g. by post-processing or filtering (masking or weighting) them.
 Note that the literature sometimes distinguish between pseudo-labeling when the likeliest prediction is used as hard target in the unsupervised loss, and consistency regularization when the softmax output (more generally output after the last activation) is used as target.
 See for example \url{https://lilianweng.github.io/posts/2021-12-05-semi-supervised/} for an in-depth discussion.
 However, this distinction is minor in practice and can be incorporated in the pseudo-labeling post-processing in our formulation (the function $p$ in Eq.~\ref{eq_pseudolabels}).
 Hence, we do not make this distinction throughout the paper.